9x20 Quick

 Converting

-Upgraded Bolt Post, Holders, Carbide Insert Tool Bits, Carbide Insert Cutoff Tool, T-bar Cutoff Tool,
+Tool Bit Holders, Carbide Insert Cutoff Tool, T-bar Cutoff Tool,

-Tool Bit Height Gages, Tool Bit Types & Shapes, Brazed Carbide, HSS, Storage, Surface Feet per Minute
+Tool Bit Height Gauges, Storage, Surface Feet per Minute